ParadigmaIndie/CampusParadigmaServer/README.md

 Manuel Guil @ImalGil

 ## Description
 This software has been created as part of a personal project for the Paradigma Indie community.
-This project has no commercial spirit, it is maintained by the community and for the community. for that reason all contributions to it are totally welcome.
+This project has no commercial approach, it is maintained by the community and for the community. for that reason all contributions to it are totally welcome.

 ## Software